 - Fill in the respective fields such as the Model number, CSC, PDA (AP), CSC, and Phone (CP).
 To avoid typo mistakes, you can paste the values for those fields using Ctrl+V.

-- Having filled the required information, click the Check Update button.
+- Having filled in the required information, click the Check Update button.

 How to Fix Frija Error 102